0xDEADFED5/ps_tiny11/README.md

 Like tiny11builder, oscdimg.exe is included for creating the ISO.

-Also included is an unattended answer file, which is used to bypass the MS account on OOBE and to deploy the image with the /compact flag.
+Also included is an unattended answer file, which is used to bypass the MS account on OOBE, and apply HKCU registry tweaks.

 I've tried to improve privacy a fair bit, but it only scratches the surface.
 I recommend using [O&O ShutUp10++](https://www.oo-software.com/en/shutup10) to do a better job.

-Tested on Windows 11, version 22H2 (22621.2428) amd64, and (22621.1702).
+Tested on Windows 11 version 22H2 (22621.2428) amd64, and (22621.1702).
 Other builds should mostly work.

 #### Instructions to modify ISO: